christopher-hopper/vimfiles/README.md

 To use these customizations for vim, you need to have vim installed.

-I currently use, test and update this collection of `vimfiles` with vim 7.4, but they would probably work fine with any vim 7.x install.
+I currently use, test and update this collection of `vimfiles` with vim v7.4, but they should work fine with any vim install >= v7.2.

 ## Installation